Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Travel cards offer points, miles, or cash back you can use on any airline.
 The cards offer bonus reward rates (sometimes as high as 5x or more) for travel-related purchases, including airline trips, hotels, and car rentals.
 The rewards you earn are especially valuable when you redeem them for travel expenses, such as airline tickets, hotel stays, rental cars, restaurant meals, and entertainment events.

-Some travel cards limit your use of rewards to pay retroactively for past travel expenses.
-Others allow you to redeem your rewards to pay for upcoming travel expenses.
+Some travel cards restrict your rewards usage to paying for past travel expenses retroactively.
+Others, however, allow you to redeem your rewards for upcoming travel costs.

 For example, Chase Sapphire cards increase the value of your Chase Ultimate Reward points when you redeem them through Chase Travel.
 Similar arrangements apply to Capital One, Citibank, and American Express travel cards.